Table of contents

-For more information about researching Métis ancestry, consult the section on Métis records in the thematic guide Aboriginal Peoples—Guide to the Records of the Government of Canada.
+For more information about researching Métis ancestry, consult the section Métis scrip records.

-Many aboriginal people have participated in Canadian military forces through the years.
+Many Indigenous peoples have participated in Canadian military forces through the years.
 For example, they were among the more than 600,000 Canadians who enlisted in the Canadian Expeditionary Force during the First World War (1914-1918).
 Although it is not current practice to mention the aboriginal origin of a soldier in his military personnel file, some do mention it.
-The Soldiers of the First World War (1914-1918) database at Library and Archives Canada contains military personnel files.
+The Personnel Records of the First World War database at Library and Archives Canada contains military personnel files.
 It can be searched by the names of individuals.
 In addition, several hundred thousand images of the attestation (enlistment) papers from those files have been scanned and are available online.
 Scanning will continue until all are available online.